Wind Rules: Best Practices for County Wind Siting Ordinances

 wind turbines and health: full report

-In June 2018, the Council released Successful Iowa County Wind Siting Practices, a publication that provides a comprehensive overview of the best practices in wind siting ordinances in Iowa.
+In June 2018, the Council released Successful County Wind Siting Practices in Iowa, a publication that provides a comprehensive overview of the best practices in wind siting ordinances in Iowa.
 This tool is designed to be used by local county staff and officials to aid in developing appropriate ordinances that address safety concerns and other issues commonly encountered with wind development.

 In 2014, the Council released Real Potential, Ready Today: Solar Energy in Iowa, a publication that provides an in-depth look at the many benefits solar PV offers beyond energy including: job creation, consumer savings, cleaner air and water, innovation and technology investment, and improved stability in the electric grid.
 Updated in March 2016, the report also highlights prominent examples of solar installations from around the state and explains common public policies used in Iowa and nationwide to support solar energy.